strawbees/learning-platform-gatsby/content/lesson-plans/04-mechanical-inventions.md

 </section>

 * Have your students brainstorm what kind of mechanisms and mechanical advantages they would like to build and test.
 Ask your students to come up with a goal for what the machine should be able to do, such as trapping a critter or grabbing something out of reach.
 * Students can work in small groups to create different mechanical inventions.
-Once completed, challenge students to combine all of the their different machines into a single large classroom machine.
+Once completed, challenge students to combine all of their different machines into a single large classroom machine.
 For example, students could build a collaborative Rube Goldberg machine that transports a small ball from one end of the room to the other.

 # Play

-* Design a mechanism that helps act out a story, such shipping important supplies from your school to an uninhabitable environment for a deep sea or space exploration mission.
+* Design a mechanism that helps act out a story, such as shipping important supplies from your school to an uninhabitable environment for a deep-sea or space exploration mission.
-* Create an animated scene from a story using linkages on a flat surface..
+* Create an animated scene from a story using linkages on a flat surface.
 Add paper or cardboard to the construction pipes themselves to make moving animals or characters.
 * Interchange materials inside the machines, such as the pipe sizes to increase range of motion for linkages.
 For example, observe how a rectangular-shaped linkage can extend vs. a trapezoid-shaped linkage.
 * Create an original challenge and test solutions with other students, such as picking up differently-shaped objects like a cardboard tube or a rubber band.

 # Share

 **You can have your students:**

 * Switch individual mechanisms with other groups to test them out and get feedback for improvement.
 * Collaboratively test out the large classroom Rube Goldberg machine, iterating to design until the goal is accomplished! (ie, trapping a critter or grabbing something out of reach).

 # Reflect